-UNIFORMS 28.
+28. UNIFORMS

 - 28.1.
 The employer wishes to provide all staff with appropriate uniforms to be worn while at work. - 28.2.
-Upon appointment each employee will be entitled to a starter uniform (2 tunics and 2 pairs of pants) 1 pair of gumboots for those requiring them for their work will be reimbursed to the employee on the provision of invoice.
+Upon appointment each permanent employee will be entitled to a starter uniform (3 tunics and 3 pairs of pants) 1 pair of gumboots for those requiring them for their work will be reimbursed to the employee on the provision of invoice.
+Casual employess will be entitled to 2 tunics and 2 pairs of pants.
 Starter uniforms may be provided from the uniform pool.
 The complete uniform shall be worn in the prescribed manner and employees will be required to ensure that their uniforms are clean and presentable and conform to the standard as set out in the Staff Handbook. - 28.3.
 Staff will be entitled uniform replacement on a fair wear and tear basis, recognising that full time employees may need more frequent replacements - 28.4.
-If the employee has been supplied with uniforms, the employee must return such uniforms on termination of employment prior to receiving any final monies owed by the employer.
+If the employee has been supplied with uniforms, the employee must return such uniforms on termination of employment prior to receiving any final monles owed by the employer.